dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 <h2 id="connecting-to-server">Connecting to the server</h2>

-When communicating with a web service, use the XMLHttpRequest API from the dart:html library.
-XMLHttpRequest is a standard way to programmatically send and receive data to and from web servers.
+When communicating with a web service, use the HttpRequest API from the dart:html library.
+HttpRequest is a standard way to programmatically send and receive data to and from web servers.

 <h3 id="getting-data">Getting data from the server</h3>

 Get objects from the server using HTTP GET.
-XMLHttpRequest provides a named constructor called getTEMPNAME that takes a URL and a callback function that's invoked when the server responds.
+HttpRequest provides a named constructor called
+<code>get</code> that takes a URL and a callback function that's invoked when the server responds.

 {% highlight dart %}
-getLanguageData(String languageName, onSuccess(XMLHttpRequest req)) {
+getLanguageData(String languageName, onSuccess(HttpRequest req)) {
   var url = "http://my-site.com/programming-languages/$languageName";

-  // call the web server asynchronously var request = new XMLHttpRequest.getTEMPNAME(url, onSuccess);
+  // call the web server asynchronously var request = new HttpRequest.get(url, onSuccess);
 }

-// print the raw json response text from the server onSuccess(XMLHttpRequest req) {
+// print the raw json response text from the server onSuccess(HttpRequest req) {
    print(req.responseText); // print the received raw JSON text }

 getLanguageData("dart", onSuccess);
 {% endhighlight %}

 Note: getTEMPNAME is a convenience constructor, and its name will change.
-The full XMLHttpRequest API is still an option for HTTP GET, if you need more control over the API.
+The full HttpRequest API is still an option for HTTP GET, if you need more control over the API.

 <h3 id="saving-object">Saving objects on the server</h3>

-To create a new object on the server, use the raw XMLHttpRequest API with the HTTP POST method.
+To create a new object on the server, use the raw HttpRequest API with the HTTP POST method.
 Use the readyStateChange listener to be notified when the request is complete.
 The example below calls an onSuccess function when the request is complete:

 {% highlight dart %}
-saveLanguageData(String data, onSuccess(XMLHttpRequest req)) {
+saveLanguageData(String data, onSuccess(HttpRequest req)) {
-  XMLHttpRequest req = new XMLHttpRequest(); // create a new XHR
+  HttpRequest req = new HttpRequest(); // create a new XHR

   var url = "http://example.com/programming-languages/";
   req.open("POST", url); // POST to send data

   req.on.readyStateChange.add((Event e) {
-    if (req.readyState == XMLHttpRequest.DONE &&
+    if (req.readyState == HttpRequest.DONE &&
         (req.status == 200 || req.status == 0)) {
       onSuccess(req); // called when the POST successfully completes }